webdew-logo-new_v2-1

 15. Magnolia

-This java-based CMS is explicitly targeted at companies that need websites that can do pretty much everything.
+This Java-based CMS is explicitly targeted at companies that need websites that can do pretty much everything.
 It sports a hub integrating analytics, CRM, e-commerce, ERP, marketing automation, and social media.
 The best part?
 You can add these functionalities with time and as your business grows.

 Security is at the core of Magnolia, so it operates on an architecture that keeps your website’s public and private elements separately to avoid attacks.
 You can also define the roles and functions of the users and admins.
 This way, you’ll always know who has the authority to write, edit, view, and publish certain content.
 Prices are tailored as per specific business needs.